Spotify: Case Study

 At the end of Alex’s user journey, he is frustrated and exhausted and willing to settle for a playlist that meets some of his goals but not all of them.
 Because he is unhappy, he might not listen to Spotify as much and will be less confident he can find what he needs in the future.
-This is a poor user experience that we want to eliminate as much as possible.
+This is a poor user experience that we want to work to eliminate.

 We believe we have found a solution to his problem.
 Because Alex represents a section of Spotify’s user base, we have extended our solution to reach others in a similar position.
 We have decided on the following idea to elaborate:

-Our plan is reliant on an advanced search with large colorful buttons and better integration of Spotify’s preexisting A.I. to provide better playlists to users that are less tied to vague or confusing user-decided playlist titles.
+Our plan is reliant on an advanced search with larger call-to-action buttons and better integration of Spotify’s preexisting A.I. to provide better playlists to users.

 Designer Language — Prototype

-Our next step was to make our solution physically real.
+Our next step was to make our solution real.
 Our solution is separated into three sections, all with their own designs in Figma.
 The first solution is the introduction of the “Advanced Search” button.
-This button will allow our users to navigate into a more intricate search path that uses A.I. to get to know the user’s likes, wants, and needs in music.
+This button will allow our users to navigate into a more intricate search path that gets to know the user’s likes, wants, and needs in music.